geovedi/book-notes/2022/tracers-in-the-dark.notes.md

   - She didn't want to participate in the blockchain analysis industry.
   - She believes in privacy technologies and highlighting privacy vulnerabilities.
 - Meeting with Tigran Gambaryan:
-  - In 2021, Tigran Gambaryan meets with the author.
+  - In 2021, Tigran Gambaryan meets with Greenberg.
   - He has left the IRS after a decade and joined Binance, a major cryptocurrency exchange.
   - Gambaryan believes the golden era of crypto tracing might not be over due to untapped leads.
   - Privacy concerns and potential abuses of blockchain analysis tools are discussed.